ashsii/de-zoomcamp-2023/week_1/README.md

 ### Docker-Compose

-Docker-Compose will: Create postgres and pgadmin session.
-Then ingest zones and green taxi data.
+Docker-Compose will: Create postgres and pgadmin sessions and ingest zones and green taxi data.
 Requires data_ingest:v001 docker file be built.

 Run it: